-Raashid Khan, 26, was taken to court by the Insolvency Service for the fraud, which involved him transferring the money out of his company’s account into his private account, only a few days before his business went into administration.
+Raashid Khan, 26, was taken to court by the Insolvency Service for fraud, which involved him transferring the money out of his company’s account into his private account only a few days before his business went into administration.

 A statement from the Insolvency Service, which is a government agency, said it had successfully petitioned the courts to wind up five other limited companies which were involved “in abusing government loans, introduced to help businesses during the pandemic.”

 These included a furniture retailer in Manchester and two Glasgow companies, for which no legitimate business activity was known since at least January 2020.